SimOgaard/SpetsDev/README.md

 If you wanted to keep the resolution-ish you could create two of each texture, for example smaller grass or interact texture

 you sit on the start randomly generated biome with the camera moved to a random location, the camera is static, but you can change the settings and see them beeing applied in real time.

+there should only be one of each biome, which is chosen at the start of the game. (for each biome choose next closest midpoint on cellular noise as the biome position, when all biomes are used, all other cells become end of world biome)

 if you do worldgenerationmanager.regenerate in editor update all material properties to the right values